SiGran/house_prices/README.md

     - compiled from requirements.in using pip-tools
     - Written using Python 3.11.2
     - All the code can be run using a virtualenv and installing the requirements.txt
-2. Place the `Stryd_Dataset.csv` in the data folder.
+2. Place the `Dataset.csv` in the data folder.
 3. Order of operations:
    1. Run exploration.ipynb <-- pre processes the data
    2. Run visualization.ipynb <-- visualization, more pre-processing and some feature engineering